MugInClermont/M6-2018/PITCHME.md

 ### definitions

 - Container |
-A container defines a software application and its dependencies wrapped in a complete filesystem, including code, runtime, system tools and libraries |
 - Images |

+Note:
+- A container defines a software application and its dependencies wrapped in a complete filesystem, including code, runtime, system tools and libraries
-An image is a read-only snapshot of a docker container |
+- An image is a read-only snapshot of a docker container

 +++